 Here’s an excellent list of local resources the Rutland County State’s Attorney’s Office put together.

-Please use the outdoor book / materials drop only as needed.
-We will be checking it as frequently as possible.
+Please feel free to use the outdoor book / materials drop.
+We are checking it daily.

 RFL has awesome WiFi, connecting directly to fiberoptic.
-We put out a couple of our outdoor summer chairs in spots that typically have the best connectivity.
+It’s generally available from the street or parking lot behind the library.
+And we put out a few of our outdoor summer chairs in spots that typically have the best connectivity.
 So while we can’t invite you in to use our computers, we have the fastest lawn-based internet in the city.